Jane Clifford, MD

 Neurobiology & Anatomy

-Itzhak Fischer, PhD, is professor and chair of the Department of Neurobiology & Anatomy.
+Itzhak Fischer, PhD, is a professor and chair of the Department of Neurobiology & Anatomy.
 His NIH-supported research focuses on the development of cellular and molecular strategies to promote the regeneration and recovery of function in the injured spinal cord.
 He has been with Drexel and its predecessor institutions since 1991.
 Prior to that, he was an assistant professor in the Department of Neurology at Harvard Medical School.

 Olimpia Meucci, MD, PhD